 Bruce Yandle co-founded the Clemson Institute for the Study of Capitalism.
-Yandle served as dean of Clemson's business college from 2004-2007, was executive director of the Federal Trade Commission and senior economist on the President's Council on Wage and Price Stability.
-He has been on the Association of Private Enterprise and the chairman of the South Carolina Board of Economic Advisors.
+Yandle served as dean of the College of Business from 2004-2007, was executive director of the Federal Trade Commission (FTC) and senior economist on the President's Council on Wage and Price Stability.
+He has been on the Association of Private Enterprise and the Chairman of the South Carolina Board of Economic Advisors.